BOATING WITH CHILDREN

 Each child must wear their PFD (Personal Floatation Device) whenever they are near or on the water.
 Remember that children are style-conscious, so you may want to allow your child to have some say in picking out their PFD.
-They may desire one with their favorite cartoon character, or they may prefer a specific color or style.
+They may desire one with their favorite cartoon character or prefer a specific color or style.
 If they like the PFD, they will hopefully be more willing to wear it without complaint.

 Communicating boating safety rules to children when they are on your boat is very important.
-You should let them know what the rules are and why you have them.
+It would be best if you let them know what the rules are and why you have them.
 For instance, you should inform everyone that you expect them to wear their PFD, whether they are near or on the water; there is no running on the boat, and they should hold on to railings.
 If you are on a sailboat, you should explain that they should grab onto a stay before they grab a lifeline if they feel like they are falling.
 The lifeline may not support them, and they could end up in the water if they grab for the lifeline.

 It would help if you childproofed your boat as you would your home depending on the age of the children on your boat.
 You want to create a safe environment for the children.

-You should show your children the safety equipment on board and teach them how to use it and includes fire extinguisher(s), flares, whistles, horns, mirrors, and radios on board.
+You should show your children the safety equipment on board and teach them how to use it and include fire extinguisher(s), flares, whistles, horns, mirrors, and radios.
 A child must know how to use the VHF radio.
 They should understand that the VHF radio is not a toy and should know which channel to use for calling other boaters or the U.S. Coast Guard.
 They should know how to communicate who, what, where, and why during an emergency.
 You can make a game out of teaching them how to use each piece of safety equipment.
 It is essential to teach children how to read charts so they can give an approximation of their current location.